 The University will investigate and respond to any allegation of sexual misconduct.

-Please Note: Amnesty Policy-An individual who participates as a reporting party or witness in an investigation of sexual misconduct (including sexual assault, domestic abuse and violence, dating abuse and violence, stalking, and sexual harassment).
+Please Note: Amnesty Policy-California Lutheran University strongly advocates the reporting of sexual misconduct (including sexual assault, domestic abuse and violence, dating abuse and violence, stalking, and sexual harassment).
 To encourage reporting, a reporting party and/or any witnesses will not be subject to disciplinary sanctions for a violation of the California Lutheran University Student Code of Conduct (including alcohol or illegal substances policies) that may have occurred at the time of or near the time of the incident in question, provided that the violation was not egregious in nature, including, but not limited to, an action that places the health or safety of any other person at risk, or violates the University’s Academic Honesty Policy.

 1. File a Report with the Ventura County Sheriff’s Department or Local Law Enforcement